forvines/metar-monitor/README.md

 5. Map airports to specific LED indices in the configuration file

-6. The last LED in the strip (LED 49 by default, configurable as `mode_indicator_led` in config.json) will display the current mode:
+6. The mode indicator LED (LED 55 by default, configurable as `mode_indicator_led` in config.json) will display the current mode:
    - White: METAR mode (current conditions)
-   - Cyan: TAF mode with forecast ≤ 6 hours ahead
+   - Cyan: TAF mode with forecast ≤ 8 hours ahead
    - Orange: TAF mode with forecast ≤ 12 hours ahead
    - Pink: TAF mode with forecast > 12 hours ahead

 7. When the system is running, press the button to cycle through the modes:
-   - First press changes from METAR to TAF mode showing the first forecast period (e.g., 4 hours)
+   - First press changes from METAR to TAF mode showing the first forecast period (4 hours)
-   - Additional presses cycle through available forecast periods (e.g., 6h, 12h, 18h, 24h)
+   - Additional presses cycle through available forecast periods (8h, 12h, 18h, 24h)
    - After cycling through all forecast periods, returns to METAR mode

 ## Troubleshooting